CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

 This is a shared resource available for free to develop and test REST APIs on the Cisco DNA Center platform.
 There is a sample topology with three network devices and two endpoint hosts.

-Let's take a look at a how to configure Cisco DNA Center and a few example Cisco DNA Center REST API use cases.
+Let's take a look at a how to configure Cisco DNA Center and a few examples of Cisco DNA Center REST API use cases.

 #### Step 1: Configuring Cisco DNA Center REST API

-To configure Cisco DNA Center to enable REST API, you must configure the appropriate platform bundle `Cisco DNA Center REST API`.
+To configure Cisco DNA Center to enable the REST API service, you must configure the appropriate platform bundle `Cisco DNA Center REST API`.
 This bundle contains the REST API supported by Cisco DNA Center.
 The full documentation is available in the [Cisco DNA Center Platform User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center-platform/1-2-8/user_guide/b_dnac_platform_ug_1_2_8/b_dnac_platform_ug_1_2_8_chapter_010.html#id_93619).

 This has already been completed for you in the DevNet Sandbox Lab, so no action is necessary for this lab.